projectara/greybus-spec/source/connection.rst

 ====================

-The following sections define the request and response message formats for all operations for specific connection protocols.
+The following sections define the request and response message formats for all operations for specific connection Protocols.
 Requests are most often (but not always) initiated by the AP Module.
 Each request has a unique identifier, supplied by the requestor, and each response includes the identifier of the request with which it is associated.